 Day 4: Petit Martinique

 A popular restaurant on Petite Martinique is the Palm Beach Restaurant and Bar, situated right on the beach.
 Catering for al fresco dining guests, you’ll enjoy quiet and secluded dining cabanas offering an intimate dining experience.
 From the beach you’ll see beautiful panoramic views of the neighbouring Grenadine Islands.

 Day 5: Saltwhistle Bay

 The protected moon-shaped anchorage of Saltwhistle Bay, on the eastern coast of Mayreau, a quiet island with a population of only three hundred, is a sweeping sandy bay that is one of the most romantic, secluded places you will ever visit.

 The huge Horseshoe Reef that protects these five deserted islets, provides some of the best snorkelling and diving in the world.
 Petit Bateau provides a shaded beach to the north and an easterly beach that is the best choice for beginning snorkelers as it has calm shallow water.
 You can’t miss the turtles that swim in abundance here.

 Day 8: Canouan

-The island is tiny, measuring only 6 kilometers by 2 kilometers and is owned by St. Vincent.
+The island is tiny, measuring only 3 ½ miles by 1 ¼ miles (6 kilometres by 2 kilometres) and is owned by St. Vincent.
 It was one of the last islands to be settled by Europeans because of its mountainous and heavily forested geography.
 Visit Raffles Resort to play a round on one of the best golf courses in the Caribbean.